findy-network/findy-network.github.io/content/en/blog/identity-hack-panel-discussion/index.md

 to help others navigate the complex world of blockchain technology.

-## Project and event information
+## Project and Event Information

-**OP Lab** arranged the seminar day in Oulu, Finland, and the two-week online hackathon during February in collaboration with Powered by Blockchain project.
-**Powered by Blockchain** project is a collaboration project between University of Vaasa, University of Oulu, University of Lapland and Kajaani University of Applied Sciences.
+**OP Lab** arranged the seminar day in Oulu, Finland, and the two-week online hackathon in collaboration with the Powered by Blockchain project during February. **Powered by Blockchain** project is a collaboration project between University of Vaasa, University of Oulu, University of Lapland and Kajaani University of Applied Sciences.
 The project is funded by the European Social Fund.

 Find more information about the project [here](https://www.uwasa.fi/en/tutkimus/hankkeet/tehoa-lohkoketjuista-koulutushanke).